 Don't let technology take over your life.

 In a world of smartphones, iPads, and laptops, it's easy to get caught up in what's going on around you 24/7.
 Try making boundaries for emails, Facebook, Twitter, texting, and smartphones - like making the dinner table a "technology-free" zone.
 Consider activating Digital Wellbeing (Android) or iOS Screen Time (Apple) or downloading an app like Freedom or Space.
 This can help you regulate how much time you're spending on your phone and even help you limit how much time you spend individual apps.
 Limiting screen time will help you cut down on the feeling of chaos in your daily life.
 It's simple.
 Find the causes of stress in your life and find ways to eliminate them

 Do nothing and create time for solitude.

 Sometimes, it’s good to forget about that ever-growing task list and do nothing.
-So, even if it's for just a moment, ignore your list, do nothing and then don't worry.
+So, even if it's for just a moment, ignore your list, do nothing and don't worry.

 In addition to doing nothing, it’s also very important to make time for yourself.
-If you don't slow down and focus on yourself and your well-being from time to time, you can't possibly care for others in your life.
+If you don't slow down and focus on yourself and your well-being from time to time, you can't care for others in your life.

 Practice being present and make time for simple pleasures.

 You can practice being in the moment at any time during the day.
 The key methods of being present include paying attention instead of daydreaming, observing what is going on around you, breathing attentively and meditating.

-Knowing what your simple pleasures are,and putting a few of them in each day, can go a long way to making life moreenjoyable.
+Knowing what your simple pleasures are and putting a few of them in your task list each day can go a long way in making life more enjoyable.

 Live in the moment.